 Yet, nothing could be further from the truth.

-All that a “Non-GMO” label means is no GMOs.
+Yet, all that a “Non-GMO” label means is no GMOs.
 Nothing else.

 While there are a few independent organizations that certify and have standards regarding the “Non-GMO” label, such as the Non-GMO Project, the federal government has done nothing in regards to regulation and enforcement of the “Non-GMO” label.